Key Points

 Little’s Law, also commonly referred to as Process Lead Time (PLT), is a powerful metric to measure the speed and throughput of any process.
 The PLT is a function of the number of items already in the process queue (WIP) and the speed at which items leave the process (Exit Rate).
 The relationship of these factors is PLT= WIP/ER.

-You can use this concept and calculation to determine something as simple as what line you should get in at the grocery store in order to leave as quickly as possible.
-You can also use it for something more complex, such as patient scheduling for the operating room at a hospital.
+You can use this concept and calculation to determine something as simple as what line you should get in at the grocery store to leave as quickly as possible.
+You can also use it for something more complex, such as patient scheduling in the operating room at a hospital.

-Next time you’re in line at the company cafeteria, calculate how long it will take you to get to the cash register and pay so you know how long you have to eat before your lunch break will be over.
+Next time you’re in line at the company cafeteria, calculate how long it will take you to get to the cash register and pay so you know how long you have to eat before your lunch break is over.

 About the Author